freedomotic/fd-user-manual/docs/source/plugins/sensors-simulation.rst

     Tracking log

-In the previous example the user thing is moved to the Kitchen where it stays for 2 seconds then goes to the Bedroom and after 5 seconds to house.
+In the previous example the user thing is moved to the Kitchen where it stays for 2 seconds then goes to the Bedroom and after 5 seconds to the House.
 The last zone House doesn't exist so it's skipped.